claudyAi/sdscrayon-flaskapi/README.md

 This is implemented using [`next.config.js` rewrites](https://github.com/vercel/examples/blob/main/python/nextjs-flask/next.config.js) to map any request to `/api/:path*` to the Flask API, which is hosted in the `/api` folder.

 On localhost, the rewrite will be made to the `127.0.0.1:5000` port, which is where the Flask server is running.

+## Download Model File

+To use the pre-trained model for this project, follow these steps to download and save the `model.pth` file in the root directory:

+1. **Access the Model File**:
+   - Download the `model.pth` file [here](https://drive.google.com/drive/folders/1w74Ye16XEJrh27o4AK09qxgPPbpzjml3?usp=sharing).

+2. **Save in Root Directory**:
+   - Once downloaded, move the `model.pth` file to the root directory of this project.

+3. **Confirmation**:
+   - Ensure that `model.pth` is placed in the root directory before running the application.

 ## Setup